URL Encoder & Decoder

 How to Use This Tool

-Select Encode or Decode mode.
+Select Encode or Decode mode using the tabs.
 Paste your text or encoded URL into the input field.
 The tool processes it instantly when "Live update" is enabled.
+Choose between encodeURIComponent (for individual values) or encodeURI (for complete URLs) using the mode dropdown.

 encodeURIComponent vs encodeURI